You can’t deny the urge! It’s time to move up in your craft. Period!

 - Smooth forward to reverse transition

-- Unrivaled speed control
+- Unrivalled speed control

 - Ratchet belt tension